Health Justice Partnership

 What difference will we make?

 The service is reaching members of the community who would have otherwise not received help.
 Sometimes people want to understand if they are experiencing violence, or what their legal rights and responsibilities are, before acting.
 The fear of police involvement or mandatory reporting are barriers for some people to be willing to have a conversation about their situation.
 Women experiencing domestic and family violence face barriers to access advice, including having their movements restricted by their partner.
+Healthcare appointments can sometimes be the one of the only interactions a woman has outside the home.

 Legal support for those affected by domestic and family violence is typically provided during or after crisis.
-The partnership provides earlier intervention support that is aiming to prevent women from reaching crisis.
+The partnership provides earlier support that is aiming to prevent women from reaching crisis.